wp-plugins/fg-prestashop-to-woocommerce/readme.txt

 = Installation =
 1. Install the plugin in the Admin => Plugins menu => Add New => Upload => Select the zip file => Install Now
 2. Activate the plugin in the Admin => Plugins menu
-3. Run the importer in Tools > Import > Prestashop
+3. Run the importer in Tools > Import > PrestaShop
 4. Configure the plugin settings.
-You can find the Prestashop database parameters in the Prestashop file settings.inc.php (Prestashop 1.5+) or in the Prestashop Preferences > Database tab (Prestashop 1.4)
+You can find the PrestaShop database parameters in the PrestaShop file settings.inc.php (PrestaShop 1.5+) or in the PrestaShop Preferences > Database tab (PrestaShop 1.4)
 5. Test the database connection
 6. Click on the import button